Information, support and guidance for parents can be found on the respective Facebook pages of our centres:

 The children will be supported with their early learning and development with the aim of being school ready by the time they start accessing their full-time school place.
-The ten keys to unlocking school readiness will be shared with parents/carers to show them what is expected in the early years as identified by Derbyshire County Council.
+The 10 keys to unlocking school readiness will be shared with parents and carers to show them what is expected in the early years as identified by us.

-The sessions will enable parents/carers to understand early childhood development and will provide them with a variety of affordable activity ideas to carry out within the home environment.
+The sessions will enable parents and carers to understand early childhood development and will provide them with a variety of affordable activity ideas to carry out within the home environment.

 Every child a talker